-Figure 52 presents the mass fraction distribution of the five chemical species studied in this work, namely: N, O, N2, O2 and NO along the geometry stagnation line.
+Figure 52 presents the mass fraction distribution of the seven chemical species studied in this work, namely: N, O, N2, O2, NO, NO+ and e^{-} along the geometry stagnation line.
 Good dissociations of N2 and O2 occur with both reaching a constant value close to the geometry nose.
 Good formations of N, in relation to its initial value, and of O. It is also seen a good formation of the NO at the stagnation line, at the post-shock region, presenting the biggest absolute variation among the species that were formed.
-Meaningful formations were reached with an effective temperature little bigger than 7,270 K. This is the behavior presented to the structured, viscous, first-order accurate in space, solution.
+Moreover, the NO formation reaches a peak ahead of the nose region and its formation is reduced close to the blunt nose.
+A possible reason to this behavior can be the constancy in N_2 and O_2 dissociations in this region.
+The e- and NO+ formations are discrete.
+Meaningful formations were reached with an effective temperature of 7,270 K. This is the behavior presented to the structured, viscous, first-order accurate in space, solution.